Reviews: The Wise Mans Fear

 Entirely too much of fairy dalliances and european tai chi.

 When Kvothe said in the first book that he had spent a night with Felurian and walked away with his life and his sanity I sure as hell didn't expect that "night" to be so boring.
 How did Rothfuss manage to make endless sex with a fairy goddess boring anyway?
 Now that's a question.
 When Kvothe said in the first book that he had learned to fight with the Adem I sure as hell didn't expect the Adem to be such insufferable morons.
-How did Rothfuss manage to ignore or even praise the idiocy and backwards thinking of a group of people he presented as perfect?
+Why did Rothfuss try to present as perfect a group of idiots full of backwards-thinking?
 Now that's a question.
 The chase of the bandits dragged on a bit too, but it gets a pass because it culminated with the best moment of the series so far.
 Amusingly, of this book's side quests the one I found most compelling was the one that seemed most boring on paper: Kvothe navigating the intricacies of a court.
 Maybe a testament to my sensibilities.
 Still, all of the subplots mostly unrelated to the main plot are a detriment to the book's pacing.
 For all of his skills at myth building, Rothfuss's world building is not quite smooth.
 While The Name of the Wind is a breeze to read, this one feels like a chore at times.
 Anyways, as with TNOTW, this book's best asset continues to be the inner mythology, which thankfully gets expanded quite a bit here.
 Mostly Iax and the Cthaeh's deals.
 Hopefully, the lack of anything happening in this one means that the third one will be a thrill ride.
 One can dream.
 And, hey, that pest Bast got slapped twice and it was cathartic.
 That's something.

 The Art of Travelling Without Actually Going Anywhere